lingthio/Flask-User/docs/source/internationalization.rst

 Make sure to prioritize the Spanish language in your browser settings.

+``.mo`` files are read when your web server starts, so make sure to restart your web server.

-Restart your application and your translations should appear.
+Point your browser to your app and your translated messages should appear.